 And it’s easy to see why – free cash withdrawals in over 140 currencies are available also with a free account, instant top-ups, real-time exchange rates, and a beautiful and easy-to-use app, and the list grows only longer.

 Revolut now also offers travel insurance, mobile phone insurance, personal loans, disposable virtual cards, and cryptocurrency support.

 Revolut prepaid card uses the interbank exchange rate, known also as the mid-market rate and the real rate.
-That’s the same rate banks use when swapping currencies between one another.
+That’s the same rate banks use when swapping currencies with one another.

 How can I avoid ATM fees in Europe?

-The best way to avoid ATM frees in Europe is to use a debit card that’s part of a large network
+The best way to avoid ATM fees in Europe is to use a debit card that’s part of a large network